rajiff/appconfig-boilerplate/README.md

 - Keep only a single configuration files for your app, avoid maintaining multiple
 - Include test cases to test configuration settings are used by your application code
 - Keep the config file name to lowercase and avoid mis-reading the configurations, when app is running across platforms (Win/Unix/Mac/Linux ...)

+## How to run this code
+Clone the repository to a folder
+`cd` to that folder and execute below command

+1. `npm install`

+2. `npm start`

+> Suggestions, issue reports are welcome